eProsima/wireshark/README.md

 About the RTPS-RTCP Wireshark Dissector
 ---------------------------------------

 This feature enables the ability to probe RTPS traffic over TCP.
-This data can be filtered with `rtcp_rtps`.
+This data can be filtered with `rtps_rtcp`.
 At the beggining of the communication, there will exist control messages to OPEN, BIND, ACCEPT that belongs to the RTCP protocol.